Justice and Mental Health Collaboration Program (JMHCP)

 Program objectives include:

-In fiscal year (FY) 2024, the focus of this program is on pretrial, prosecution, courts, probation/parole, and addressing the needs related to the criminal activity of adults with mental health conditions in the criminal justice system and leaving incarceration who are living in homelessness or marginalized communities with minimal access to treatment and are in need of wraparound services.
-There are 2 funding categories for this opportunity
+In fiscal year (FY) 2054, the focus of this program is on pretrial, prosecution/defense, courts, probation/parole, and the needs of adults with behavioral health disorders who are homeless, particularly those who come in contact with the justice system.
+There are 3 funding categories for this opportunity:

-• Category 2: Community Justice and Collaboration: Jails & Prisons, Probation & Parole, Behavioral Health Grants
+• Category 2: Tribal Government Justice and Behavioral Health Collaboration

 Category-specific objectives, deliverables, and other requirements can be found in the funding announcement.